 Formation and evolution of galaxies, stars and black holes across cosmic time

 I am an astrophysicist with broad research interests and expertise, studying primarily the formation and evolution of stars and galaxies in the infancy of the Universe.
-I am a heavy user of the Hubble Space Telescope, and have been awarded about two months of time (900 Hubble orbits) to date as Principal Investigator on this multi-billion dollar facility, placing me within the top 10 users since 2001 (when large programs were introduced).
+I am a heavy user of the Hubble Space Telescope, and have been awarded about three months of time (1400 Hubble orbits) to date as Principal Investigator on this multi-billion dollar facility, placing me within the top 10 users since 2001 (when large programs were introduced).
 In addition to observations of the most distant galaxies, I am interested in theoretical modeling and computer simulations of galaxy formation, in understanding the connection between Gamma Ray Bursts and star formation, and in the dynamics of self-gravitating stellar systems such as globular clusters.

 Currently, I am a Senior Lecturer in the School of Physics at the University of Melbourne.
 Before moving to Melbourne I was a Kavli Institute Fellow at the University of Cambridge 5yr prize fellowship at the lecturer (junior faculty) level from 2012 to 2014.
 I was born and educated in Italy, where I graduated from Italy's most selective and prestigious institution: Scuola Normale Superiore, shaped on the model of the French Ecole Normale Superieure.
 After the PhD (2005), I held postdoctoral positions in the USA at the Space Telescope Science Institute and at the University of Colorado, Boulder.